-Do you feel nauseous, or have gut churning sensations in the lead up to exams, feel anxious, can’t sleep. have low energy or suffer with headaches?
-Or do you feel fine up until you sit down & turn over the paper then freeze and panic you have forgotten everything?
+Do you feel nauseous, or have gut churning sensations in the lead up to exams, feel anxious, can’t sleep, have low energy or suffer with headaches?
+Or do you feel fine up until you sit down and turn over the paper then freeze and panic you have forgotten everything?

 The simplest way is practise.

-When we practise something over and over, not only does it help us learn, but it also gives us confidence and can help combat those pesky stress symptoms.
+Doing things repetitively not only helps us learn, it also gives us confidence and can help combat those pesky stress symptoms.

 Find some practise exams online, or ask your teachers to provide you with previous years exams, and incorporate answering them as part of your revision strategy.

 Once you’ve done a few you’ll start to feel more comfortable and you could even introduce time limits, just like in a real exam scenario.